mauronz/jekyll-now/_posts/2019-03-27-shadowhammer-backdoor.md

 #### Not a target

-If instead, the current machine is not a target, the shellcode performs one final action.
-It creates a file named *idx.ini* in the folder of the current user, where stores a date a week after the current one.
+If instead the current machine is not a target, the shellcode performs one final action.
+It creates a file named *idx.ini* in the folder of the current user, where it stores a date a week after the current one.
 The purpose of this file is unclear.

 {: .center}
 ![VM directory]({{ site.baseurl }}/images/2019-03-27-shadowhammer-backdoor/idx.jpg)